citadelhack/T-215-Resources/LocalWriteups/LActf/aplet123/writeup.md

     if (s) {
       printf("hi %s, i'm aplet123\n", s + 4);
 ```
 The buffer we need to control is `s + 4`.
 This buffer is created by the `strstr(char* buffer, char* key)` function.
-This function looks through the buffer for the first instance of the key substring, and returns that address.
+This function looks through the buffer for the first instance of the key substring, and returns that address. the substring length is 3, but 4 is added to the address, this is most likely to bypass the assumed space.
+However, if we write "i'm" to the end of the buffer, we can use this to bypass the null terminator, causing an unintended read from stack space, and since `gets()` is used, we can overflow the buffer to write "i'm" to any point below the buffer in the stack to read any part of it.
+All we need to do is find the location of the stack canary.

+To do this, I use gdb, a dynamic binary analysis tool. first I run `gdb aplet123` to start gdb with the binary loaded, I then use the command `info func` to look at the function symbols gdb was able to resolve.
+Since this binary was not stripped, we find all the user-defined functions in the output: